Skip to main content

 Final Take-away

-Table 2 below shows the performance (measured by the final step-wise mean reward of the last 2000 episodes-return during training (out of 5e5 training episode in total)) and the run-time of the training phase for three variants of training programs:
+Table 2 presents the performance (measured as the final step-wise mean reward over the last 2000 episodes – returned during the total of 5e5 training episodes) and training runtime for three variations of the training program:

-Note that these results are calculated on NVIDIA GeForce RTX 5060 Ti as GPU and AMD Ryzen 5 7600X 6-Core Processor as CPU with 40 trails for the first and last tests, while the second test hyperparameters are copied from the best case of the last.
+Note: These results were obtained using an NVIDIA GeForce RTX 5060 Ti GPU and an AMD Ryzen 5 7600X 6-Core Processor for the CPU.
+Each of the first and last tests was run with 40 trials, while the hyperparameters for the other tests were derived from the best-performing configuration of the final trial.

-Table 2: Performance and Runtime of training DQN agent to solve DOORS environment utilizing three different combinations of packages (JAX, FLAX, and Pytorch)
+Table 2: Performance and Runtime of Training a DQN Agent to solve the DOORS Environment utilizing three different combinations of packages (JAX, Flax, and PyTorch)

 Pytorch for DQN FLAX for DQN FLAX-DQN and JAX for Env